I Can See You: The Strange Story of Virgin Trains’ Oddly-Aware Talking Toilets

 "Matt from Manchester" ended up being the winner, and he was presumably digitized with a laser a la Jeff Bridges in Tron and transported into the mainframe before breaking the fourth wall to identify himself.
 He sounded cool with it, though.

-Sadly—or not, given some of the reactions online—the toilets on Virgin Trains' old lines in the U.K. no longer talk to you.
+online—the toilets on Virgin Trains' old lines in the U.K. no longer talk to you.
 Matt's voice wasn't on for long.
 Avanti West Coast took over the operation of Virgin Trains' lines in December 2019, the Jersey Evening Post reports.
 Shortly after the switchover, Avanti signed a £642 million ($877,935,000 U.S.) deal to refurbish and upgrade the ex-Virgin Trains lines, which included updating the trains' toilets—and silencing the voice.

 That was that.
 Virgin Trains' talking toilets slipped the surly bathroom bonds in 2020, bound for whatever afterlife you like to imagine for defunct technology.
 Britons don't seem too sad about it, but from a distance it's an oddly poignant tale, if not a Black Mirror story come to life.